 When both contestants are ready, the judge will signal the start of the three minute match at which time the robots may be activated.
 No movement must occur before the official start (i.e. no posturing).
+There must be a five second delay from the start signal until any motion of the robot occurs.

 A team may halt the start, just once, no later than 10 seconds upon the start of one round without penalty.
 This allows for last moment emergencies (such as a competitor forgetting to plug in a battery).
-The start can be delayed no longer than
+The start can be delayed no longer than 60 seconds.

-60 seconds.
+End of the Game:

-End of the Game: The match ends when the judge announces the match is over.
+The match ends when the judge announces the match is over.